 Excavations have recently uncovered much evidence of Roman London, including fragments of 405 waxed stylus writing-tablets that can be dated to AD 50-90.

-This lecture is part of the City of London's 'Londinuim' that runs 28th July to 29th October.
+This lecture was part of the City of London's 'Londinuim' that ran from 28th July to 29th October.